jcmturner/gokrb5/README.md

 # gokrb5

 This is work in progress and may have some issues.
+Full testing is still required.

 Currently the following is working/tested:
-* Works with a KDC that supports [PA FAST](https://tools.ietf.org/html/rfc6806.html#section-11)
+* Works with a KDC that supports [PA FAST](https://tools.ietf.org/html/rfc6806.html#section-11).
+Older KDCs need testing.
-* Client side authentication to HTTP servers that implement SPNEGO using Kerberos 5
+* Client side authentication to HTTP servers that implement SPNEGO using Kerberos 5.
+* Service side handling for Kerberos SPNEGO seems to be working but not yet fully tested.

 [![GoDoc](https://godoc.org/github.com/jcmturner/gokrb5?status.svg)](https://godoc.org/github.com/jcmturner/gokrb5)